Payment Institution licence in France — the ACPR application file

 - Passporting notifications to host states

-Should I apply for a PI or an EMI?
+Should I apply for a PI or an EMI licence in France?

-If the business model involves issuing electronic money (stored-value accounts in the customer’s name from which the customer can spend) — EME.
-If purely payment services (transfers, acquiring, card issuing, remittance, PIS, AIS) — EP.
-The choice is not reversible without re-licensing.
+If the business model involves issuing electronic money — stored-value accounts the customer can spend from — you need the EME authorisation.
+If it is purely payment services (transfers, acquiring, card issuing, remittance, PIS, AIS), the EP licence fits.
+Getting it wrong means re-licensing, not a quick fix.

 Can I combine EP services with investment services?

-Yes, but additional AMF-side authorisation is needed for the investment-services component.
+Yes, but the investment-services component needs its own AMF-side authorisation.
 The two licensing tracks run separately.

 How does the REGAFI register work?

-ACPR’s public register lists every authorised credit institution, EME, EP, AISP, and others under its perimeter.
-It is the canonical source for verifying licensing status of a counterparty in France.
+REGAFI is the ACPR’s public register of every authorised credit institution, EME, EP and registered AISP in its perimeter.
+It is the canonical source for verifying a French counterparty’s licensing status.

 Does an AISP need to issue French IBANs?

 Yes.
-CASP authorisation under MiCA is a separate authorisation track from PSD2.
-Some firms hold both.
-See our CASP authorisation in France piece.
+CASP authorisation under MiCA is a distinct track from PSD2; some firms hold both.
+See the CASP authorisation in France piece.

-Yes — the French market has a developed banking-as-a-service ecosystem where credit institutions sponsor settlement for EPs.
-The contractual allocation of AML obligations between the partner bank and the EP is a recurring ACPR inspection focus.
+The French market has a developed banking-as-a-service ecosystem in which credit institutions sponsor settlement for EPs and agents distribute for licensed principals.
+The contractual allocation of AML obligations between principal and distributor is a recurring ACPR inspection focus.

-- Build the post-grant reporting infrastructure (SURFI, TRACFIN, CESOP, IPR) in parallel with the application.
+- Head of reporting: build the post-grant stack (SURFI, TRACFIN, CESOP, IPR) in parallel with the application, and watch the PSD3 / PSR file.